 The NH3 emission rates for light-duty E85 vehicles are set equal to the emission rates from light-duty gasoline vehicles.
 We believe this is a reasonable assumption because E85 vehicles also should produce NH3 from the catalytic reduction of NO in the three-way catalytic converter.
-In addition, the remote sensing data analyzed from the University of Denver cannot distinguish flex-fuel vehicles that are using conventional gasoline, E10, or E85 fuels.
+A recent study103 suggests that there is no clear trend in NH3 emissions with different levels of ethanol while another study observed slightly higher levels of NH3 for high ethanol blends particularly under cold conditions104.
+Unfortunately, the remote sensing data analyzed from the University of Denver cannot determine whether flex-fuel vehicles are using conventional gasoline, E10, or E85 fuels.
 As such, the NH3 emissions of E85 vehicles are anticipated to be included in the average emission rates developed for light-duty gasoline.